-We have entered into an offer letter with each of the named executive officers in connection with the commencement of their employment with us, which set forth the terms and conditions of their employment.
+We have entered into an offer letter or employment agreement with each of the named executive officers, which set forth the terms and conditions of their employment.
 Each named executive officer has also entered into our standard proprietary information and inventions agreement.